Kenny4297/Website/README.md

 This was my first time using 'styled-components', and it was difficult to spot errors in the CSS section, due to the styling being a string, and not actual CSS.
 I resolved this by installing the extension 'vscode-styled-components', an extension that turns the original text into color coordinated CSS styling.
 This makes it easier for me to spot mistakes and results in cleaner code.

 ## Testing
+In the root folder, enter 'npm test' to run the tests.

+My focus on testing was making sure all the key parts of the website were functional: navigation, UI (such as the spinning react logo and the glowing button), and making sure the user entered correct information in the Contact section.

 My goal is to use jest for testing, in the following ways:
 EmailJS Integration, Website Layout, Load Time, Accessibility, and error Error Handling.
 These may change throughout the development process.

 If you have any suggestions for improvement, please feel free to share them with me.